dfritter4/winiMessage-UI/README.md

-# Messaging App
+# Windows iMessaging Client

 A Windows thin client for iMessage built with Python and Tkinter.
+Requires a separate backend service that runs on a macOS device that's signed into your Apple ID.

 ## Features